balancer/balancer-deployments/v2/scripts/20260302-claim-signature-registry-v2/readme.md

 # 2026-01-22 - Claim Signature registry

 Simple contract to register acceptance of terms onchain.
+Shorter T&C text, required for Trezor users.

 Technically not a script, but it's not part of the core contract deployments either.